 Students with Out of School Suspension (OSS) and In School Suspension (ISS) days are expected to complete all missed work during suspension.
-Full credit will be given for all missed assignments that are turned in on the day the student returns to school/class.
-(Assessments that are missed due to suspensions will follow the same guidelines as stated above.)
+A maximum of 70% credit will be given for all missed assignments that are completed during OSS.
+All missed assignments must be turned in on the day the student returns to school.
+Assessments that are missed due to suspensions will be completed on the day the student returns to school for full credit.
 Failure to comply with requirements may adversely affect academic standing.